Choking Hazard? I Had No Idea This Was One!

 Yeah, those are the ones.

-This adorable cute little girl wanted to wear the zip-tie as a necklace.
+This adorable little girl wanted to wear the zip-tie as a necklace.

 But when she wanted to remove the necklace, she ended up tightening it…